 Recently-elected CUPE New Brunswick President Brien Watson and CUPE members from other locals joined the nursing home workers occupying the building in a show of support.
 At one point in the early evening about 30 workers filled the hallway outside the minister’s office.
 Kevin Arseneau, MLA for Kent North, spoke with the workers in the hallway to reinforce his support for a settlement through binding arbitration, a position supported by his Green Party and the Liberals in the Legislature but opposed by the PC and People’s Alliance coalition government.

 The CUPE members occupying the building were informed earlier in the day that the minister was away attending another event.
 They decided to remain in the hallway after the office closed to reinforce their demand for a meeting with the minister to obtain a firm commitment to negotiate in good faith instead of wasting resources in the courts.
 They were joined by other CUPE members and supporters later in the day.
 Fredericton police were called and confronted the protestors but as of late in the evening no arrests had been made.

 The building is now closed to visitors without government ID.
 The bargaining team posted on Facebook: ” The Bargaining team has invited all MLAs to come and visit them to discuss the issues that brought us here.
 We asked them to bring breakfast with them to feed the team.”
 David Coon, MLA for Fredericton South and leader of the Green Party responded, bringing breakfast to the CUPE team before 8:00am.
-According to Sandy Harding, VP of CUPE NB, Minister Shephard has ordered that food no longer be delivered.
-She is calling for solidarity from social workers and the wider community.
+According to Sandy Harding, Regional Director for the Maritimes, Minister Shephard has ordered that food no longer be delivered.
+Harding is calling for solidarity from social workers and the wider community.

 Brian Beaton is the NB Media Co-op calendar coordinator and Susan O’Donnell is a member of the editorial board.